 That our mathematical system absorbs any possible action is the primary reason why it sustains an equivalence with what we understand as reality, and why in turn the laws of physics are self-reflectively entailed as the rules of what "I" or "you" can or cannot do from these actions.
-Our formulation is designed to entrap the "freedom of the mind" in such a manner that, even under the benefit of Turing completeness and support for "freest" or "least encumbered" action, it is powerless to escape the construction; thus guaranteeing itself to be a complete model of the self-reflective observer.
+Our formulation is designed to entrap the "freedom of the mind" in such a manner that, even under the benefit of Turing completeness and support for "freest" or "least encumbered" action, it is powerless to escape the construction; thus guaranteeing itself to be the sole complete model of the participation of the self-reflective observer.